SujalMatolia0/NFT-First-project/README.md

-# NFT Selling App with Tkinter and MySQL
+# NFT Selling App with PyQT5 and MySQL

 This Python application is a platform for buying and selling Non-Fungible Tokens (NFTs).
 It features user authentication (login and signup), displays available NFTs, and allows users to buy or sell NFTs while providing detailed information about each NFT.